segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 ## Getting started

-To help you get started with Linked Audiences, keep the following guidelines in mind.
+To help you get started with Linked Audiences, consider the following best practices:

-- It may be helpful to first identify an entity that is directly associated with your users, such as `Accounts`, `Households`, or `Organizations`.
+1. It may be helpful to first identify an entity that is directly associated with your users, such as `Accounts`, `Households`, or `Organizations`.
-- From there you can define relationships between this entity with any of the other entities that may associated with it, such as how `Accounts` can have the following:
+2. From there you can define relationships between this entity with any of the other entities that may associated with it, such as how `Accounts` can have the following: `Subscriptions`, `Purchases`, or `Carts`.
-    - `Subscriptions`
-    - `Purchases`
-    - `Carts`
-- You can create entity relationships up to four levels in depth.
-For example, you can build an entity condition that queries for relationships between `Profiles`, `Accounts`, `Credit Cards`, and `Transactions`.
+3. You can create entity relationships up to six levels in depth.
+For example, an entity condition that queries for relationships between `Profiles`, `Accounts`, `Credit Cards`, and `Transactions` has four levels of depth.
-- To further refine your audience, identify column values that you might also want to filter your entities by.
+4. To further refine your audience, identify column values that you might also want to filter your entities by, or configure profile trait and audience membership conditions.

 ## Use cases

 Below are some example use cases to help you learn more about Linked Audiences.

-### Build an audience of cat owners
+### Build an audience of cat owners who are also a part of the platinum membership tier

 Build an audience with `Households` and `Pets` where:
 - `pets.type` equals "cat"

+And where:
+- `profile.audience_membership` = "Platinum membership tier"

 In the Data Graph, `Households` and `Pets` are defined as entities and are represented as separate tables in your data warehouse.